 Fagen has short stories published in the past three Desert Sleuths’ anthologies, and is an Alfred Hitchcock Mystery Magazine honorable mention winner.

 Fagen has published Fade Out, the first in a series of crime fiction novels with a young radio reporter protagonist who covers the crime beat, helps police solve cold cases and for fun, writes and produces a mystery theatre podcast.
-Equalizer, a prequel novella to Fade Out, is also now available, and Book #2 in the series, Dead Air, is available in e-book and print, along with the audio book for Fade Out.
-The audio book for Dead Air will be produced summer 2017 while she is writing book #3, Bleeder.
+It’s available in e-book, print and audiobook.
+Book #2 in the series, Dead Air, is available in e-book, print and audiobook.
+Equalizer, a prequel novella to Fade Out, is also now available in ebook only.
+Fagen is writing book #3, Bleeder, as well as Deadly Misfire, part of a multi-author series called “Tawnee Mountain Mysteries,” to be released in spring 2018.